 For students, the sustained guidance of a central faculty leader provides them with constancy and a close attention to their progress.
 Feeney says, “I’ve taught the Fall semester four times and the Spring semester twice, but next year I’ll be able to accompany the students all the way from Homer in September to Hannah Arendt in April.
 The growth that the students experience in those eight months is amazing to see.”

 He adds, “In my last precept this semester, on Friedrich Nietzsche’s Birth of Tragedy, it was exhilarating to see the students reach back to their readings of Greek tragedy at the beginning of the Fall semester, synthesizing everything they’d learned in the months between.
 The roadmap that they develop of literature, philosophy, music and art is one that they can use as a guide for the rest of their undergraduate careers, and for the rest of their lives.
 They learn how these movements have changed over thousands of years.
 The “tradition” is not some inert body of approved material that is handed down solemnly from one generation to the next, but a dynamic process of argument and reshaping, always open to new interventions.”

-Feeney is the Giger Professor of Latin and Professor of Classics and teaches a full range of undergraduate Latin courses; from Beginner’s Latin to upper-level reading courses.
-He has been a regular participant in the Humanities Sequence (HUM 216-217, from Classical Antiquity to the Middle Ages, and HUM 218-219, from the Renaissance to the Modern World).
+Feeney is the Giger Professor of Latin and Professor of Classics and teaches a full range of undergraduate Latin courses, from Beginner’s Latin to upper-level reading courses.
+He has been a regular participant in both HUM 216-217, Classical Antiquity to the Middle Ages, and HUM 218-219, Renaissance to the Modern World).